-Utrecht University investigates effects of post-vibration fireworks on pets
+Utrecht University: Effects of fireworks resonate long-term on pets

 Last autumn, more than 3,500 animal owners participated in the fireworks survey conducted by Utrecht University's Faculty of Veterinary Medicine.
 This month, the results of that survey will be published in the scientific journal Veterinary and Animal Science.
 One of the outcomes of the survey is that two-thirds of participating cat and dog owners indicated that they were already struggling with fireworks in their environment from September onwards and thus fireworks problems for their animal.